 Yes.
-Unsuccessful applicants may revise and resubmit proposals that were not previously funded.
+Unsuccessful applicants may revise and resubmit a proposal that was not recommended for funding.
 All applicants may request the evaluators' assessments of their proposal.
 This information is useful as you continue working on the project and decide whether to resubmit.